davdar/maam/writeup/pldi15.markdown

 2. The value space, which captures the abstract domain for integers and closures.
 3. Abstract time, which captures the call-site sensitivity of the analysis.

-We place each of these features behind an abstract interface and leave theirl implementations opaque.
+We place each of these features behind an abstract interface and leave their implementations opaque.
 We will recover specific concrete and abstract interpreters in a later section.

 The goal is to implement as much of the interpreter as possible while leaving these things abstract.